AmingAndrei/violence.website/content/realspace/ashen_winter_incident.md

 [[index|...]]/[[realspace]]/ashen_winter_incident.md

-The Ashen Winter Incident (commonly abbreviated as AWI) is a catastrophic, near-extinction level event that marks the most profound ontological and ecological collapse in recorded REALSPACE history.
-Widely believed to be the result of BLACKSPACE interference with REALSPACE, the AWI serves as the definitive boundary between two historical epochs: the Golden Autumn (pre-AWI) and the Ashen Winter (post-AWI).
+The Ashen Winter Incident (AWI) was a catastrophic, near-extinction-level event resulting from unprecedented interaction between REALSPACE and BLACKSPACE.
+Occurring over a single 24-hour period, the incident marked the end of the Golden Autumn era and the beginning of the Ashen Winter era.

+Chronology

+The AWI unfolded over the course of 24 hours, during which a rapid sequence of anomalous phenomena caused global infrastructure failure, mass casualties, and irreversible damage to the biosphere.
+The incident is bifurcated into multiple overlapping crises, each contributing to the overall severity of the event.

-Observed Effects
+Primary Effects

-- The incident is characterized by a rapid, multidimensional cascade of phenomena occurring within a 24-hour temporal frame.
-- Earth's magnetosphere was either altered or partially collapsed, rendering traditional navigational instruments (e.g., compasses) non-functional and causing the widespread failure of unshielded electronics.
-Electromagnetic shielding proved effective only in isolated cases, primarily within high-security research or military installations.
+- The Earth’s magnetosphere ceased functioning, resulting in the failure of all magnetically guided navigational instruments (e.g., compasses) and the destruction of unshielded electronics worldwide.
-- `All previously observable and documented astral bodies, excluding the Moon, vanished from the night sky.
-Deep-space telemetry returned null data.` Additionally, spatial changes caused tidal anomalies, including mass flooding and tsunami events.
-- The AWI is recorded as the largest Monolith breach in history, resulting in the arrival of numerous _nullikaryote_ species, primarily Devils, across all inhabited continents.
-Casualty estimates range between 6 to 7 billion deaths attributed to these incursions.

-Consequences

-The "Ashen Winter" designation is both metaphorical and literal:
-- Global temperatures dropped by 7–10°C across roughly 60% of Earth's surface.
-- A sudden, sustained deluge of atmospheric dust fall, origin unknown, with a composition toxic, composed primarily out of chalk, blanketed the planet, saturating the skies with fine calcium carbonate particulates.
-This triggered:
-    - Massive ecological collapse in both terrestrial and marine biomes,
-    - The failure of photosynthetic systems due to light occlusion and leaf suffocation,
-    - A secondary mortality wave (estimated 1–2 billion deaths) from asphyxiation, starvation, and infrastructure failure,
-    - Disruption and partial collapse of global wind patterns and thermohaline ocean currents.

-Temporal Distortion
+- Extreme tidal fluctuations triggered massive tsunamis, widespread flooding, and intense superstorms along coastlines and lowland regions.
+- A global temperature drop of 1°C was recorded, contributing to environmental destabilization and widespread floral disruption.
+- An anomalous, white precipitation event commenced, consisting primarily of chalk, incinerated particulate matter, and volcanic ash from reactivated tectonic activity.
+This ashfall led to severe, respiratory asphyxiation, plant failure and infrastructure collapse under accumulated toxic particulates.
+- Early phases of the incident resulted in an estimated 1–2 billion human deaths, with additional global-scale losses in non-human life, including entire ecosystems.

+Secondary Effects

+The AWI is marked by the largest recorded intrusion of Monolith entities into REALSPACE.
+A rapid proliferation of Monoliths occurred, facilitating the emergence of multiple _nullikaryote_ species, primarily Devils.
+These intrusions precipitated an additional 6–7 billion human fatalities, the mass extinction of flora and fauna in vast geographic zones, and the full ecological collapse of numerous biomes.
+During this period, the Chromatican City manifested physically within Realspace.

+Tertiary Effects

+`Contrary to initial theories positing nebulous obstruction, it was confirmed that the Sun, stars, and all known planetary and celestial bodies and phenomena, with the exception of a few observed exoplanets, had entirely vanished.
+Outer space is now described as a complete vacuum, devoid of observable matter or radiation.`

-Chronological analysis reveals a temporal discontinuity between the Golden Autumn and Ashen Winter eras.
-Time during the incident appears to have flowed irregularly, with gaps in subjective and objective measurements.
+`Empirical evidence indicates a disruption in the flow of time between the Golden Autumn and Ashen Winter eras.
+Reports include subjective time gaps, memory loss, inconsistencies between objective and subjective temporal measurements, and apparent non-linearity of temporal progression during the incident itself.`

 Causation

-Leading theoretical models suggest intentional interference or catastrophic resonance originating from `the Maniac`, with help from `Mihaela Rebreanu`.
+While definitive causation remains the subject of ongoing research, prevailing theoretical models suggest that the AWI may have been the result of intentional interdimensional interference.
+These models cite the likely involvement of `the Maniac` and the probable collaboration or influence of `Mihaela Rebreanu`.